 As your application progresses, you will need to keep in mind costs that will arise from the €150 valuation fee (you will need to use a valuer from the Haven Residential Mortgage Valuers panel and there may be a need for further valuations as you complete the build.
 Second valuation fees are €65), legal fees, maybe a surveyor and Stamp Duty

 Haven can even support its customers by releasing funds at various stages of the build.

-Warning: If you do not keep up your repayments you may lose your home.
+WARNING: If you do not keep up your repayments you may lose your home.

-Warning: You may have to pay charges if you pay off a fixed-rate loan early.
+WARNING: You may have to pay charges if you pay off a fixed-rate loan early.

-Warning: The cost of your monthly repayments may increase.
+WARNING: The cost of your monthly repayments may increase.

-Warning: If you do not meet the repayments on your loan, your account will go into arrears.
-This may affect your credit rating, which may limit your ability to access credit in the future.
+WARNING: If you do not meet the repayments on your loan, your account will go into arrears.
+This may affect your credit rating, which may limit your ability to access credit, a hire-purchase agreement, a consumer-hire agreement or a BNPL agreement in the future.

-Warning: The entire amount that you have borrowed will still be outstanding at the end of the interest-only period.
+WARNING: The entire amount that you have borrowed will still be outstanding at the end of the interest-only period.